-To resize your image, Double Click.
+To resize your image in your Adobe InDesign calendar, Double Click.
 Your selection will look one of two ways:

 If you see a blue outline, you've selected the Rectangular Frame.
 You can resize and adjust the size of this frame when you see this outline

 If you see a red outline, you've selected the contents of the Rectangular Frame—the image itself.
 Use the resize handles to adjust it in whichever way you choose.

 Note that these colors might vary, if you are not using InDesign's default settings—but the premise should remain the same.